SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 Define the tables that are going to live in the database using Python classes.
 For each class, its attributes will map to columns in a table.
+Then create a session engine.